victorstefan13/Door-Detector---ARU-Research-project/README.md

 ``
 sudo apt install cmake
 ``

 You must update several environment variables before you can compile and run OpenVINO toolkit applications.
 Run the following script to temporarily set the environment variables:

 ``
 source /opt/intel/openvino/bin/setupvars.sh
 ``

 NOTE: OpenVINO environment variables are removed when you close the shell.
 As an option, you can permanently set the environment variables as follows:
 ``
 echo "source /opt/intel/openvino/bin/setupvars.sh" >> ~/.bashrc
 ``

 To test your change, open a new terminal.
 You will see the following:

 ``
 [setupvars.sh] OpenVINO environment initialized
 ``

+Add the current Linux user to the users group:

+``
+sudo usermod -a -G users "$(whoami)"
+``

+Log out and log in for it to take effect.If you didn't modify .bashrc to permanently set the environment variables, run setupvars.sh again after logging in.
+To perform inference on the Intel® Movidius™ Neural Compute Stick or Intel® Neural Compute Stick 2, install the USB rules running the install_NCS_udev_rules.sh script:

+``
+sh /opt/intel/openvino/install_dependencies/install_NCS_udev_rules.sh
+``

+The installation is now complete.

+STEP 3 - Running the model on the Raspberry Pi: